Skip to main content

 • provide (a) programme(s) leading to a degree in at least 1 regulated profession (doctor, dentist, pharmacist, nurse, midwife, biomedical analyst, physiotherapist, paramedic, veterinary surgeon, architect or teacher) or leading to a Bachelor’s or Master’s degree in engineering or technology areas (inżynier or magister inżynier);

-• have not received a negative rating for any programme evaluated by the Polish Accreditation Committee.
+• none of their programmes has received a negative evaluation from the Polish Accreditation Committee.

 To be authorised to provide first-, second- and/or long-cycle programmes, both university-type and non-university HEIs are required to comply with identical requirements set out in the Regulation of the Minister of Science and Higher Education of 27 September 2018 on degree programmes (Rozporządzenie Ministra Nauki i Szkolnictwa Wyższego z dnia 27 września 2018 r. w sprawie studiów).